Ford Fusion Insurance Rates

 Large Cities $1,661

-These rate differences show why anyone shopping for car insurance should compare prices for a specific zip code, instead of using averaged prices.
+The examples above illustrate why anyone shopping for car insurance should get quotes for a targeted area and their own driving history, instead of using averaged prices.

 Use the form below to get customized rates for your location.